muddasara6/single_page_website/README.md

 # single_page_website
-A single page website running on Node.js
+A single page website running on Node.js and MySQL